KalevRK/kosmoselaev/README.md

 - Create the game screen - COMPLETE
 - Create the player - COMPLETE
 - Move and Fire based on mouse/keyboard events - COMPLETE
-- Create enemies
+- Create enemies - COMPLETE
-- Move the enemies towards the player
+- Move the enemies towards the player - COMPLETE
 - Allow enemies to fire at the player
 - Setup collision detection
 - Setup health for the player and enemies